aptible/support/source/topics/troubleshooting/mysql-connection-refused.md

 On Aptible, MySQL servers are configured to require SSL for any TCP connection from the user `aptible`, but the client does not connect over SSL by default, resulting in an error.

-To address this, you can either pass in the user as `-u aptible-nossl` to connect without SSL or you can set the `ssl-cipher` parameter with with `DHE-RSA-AES256-SHA` or `AES128-SHA`
+To address this, set `--ssl-cipher=DHE-RSA-AES256-SHA` or `--ssl-cipher=AES128-SHA`.
+Alternatively, you may choose not to use SSL and connect as `-u aptible-nossl`.

 To verify your connection is running over SSL run: